 Improving AKI care delivery

 I led the development of the first e-alert system for AKI that has become a useful tool to allow epidemiological study of AKI (now rolled out nationally via an NHS England Patient Safety Alert) and have delivered service improvement programmes in both primary and secondary care (alongside data collection to evidence efficacy).
 This has led to Tackling AKI, a multi-centre study funded by the Health Foundation that will test the scalability and effectiveness of a complex AKI intervention in networks of hospitals in Yorkshire and Surrey.
 This study was completed in 2017 and is due to report its results in 2018.

 Novel MRI techniques in renal disease

-Our research group is working collaboratively with a team from the Sir Peter Mansfield Magnetic Resonance Centre (School of Physics and Astronomy), and we have recently completed a study in which dynamic MR images of the heart have been obtained during haemodialysis.
-We now seek to use this model of intradialytic MRI to study the acute effects of dialysis on the heart, brain and kidney concurrently.
-An MRC-CiC grant has funded a study of the first clinical application of a new MRI protocol of renal imaging that will incorporate a number of measures to quantify renal perfusion, blood flow and oxygenation as well as precise measurements of kidney structure including assessment of fibrosis.
+Our research group is working collaboratively with a team from the Sir Peter Mansfield Magnetic Resonance Centre (led by Professor Sue Franics, School of Physics and Astronomy), currently undertaking a study in which dynamic MR images of the heart, brain and kidney are being obtained during haemodialysis.
+This will provide insights into how dialysis affects end-organ blood flow and function, and will allow us to compare the effects of dialysate temperatue on these measurements.
+An MRC-CiC grant has funded a study of the first clinical application of a new MRI protocol of renal imaging that incorporates a number of measures to quantify renal perfusion, blood flow and oxygenation as well as precise measurements of kidney structure including assessment of fibrosis.
+This is being applied in patients with chronic and acute kidney disease.
 Future collaborative work includes development and clinical application of 23Na MRI for kidney diseases and the acute effects of dialysis on skeletal muscle.